Media Companies May Stop Productions In Georgia Over New Abortion Law

 Large-scale productions have supported more than 92,000 local jobs according to the Motion Picture Association of America.
 Last year, Disney/Marvel Studios' Ant-Man and The Wasp brought in $63 million alone, the trade association said.
 Stranger Things, Hunger Games and other hits have been shot there.

-A spokesperson for the MPAA referred NPR to Disney, and said they were not authorized to speak on the decision.
+A spokesperson for the MPAA referred NPR to Disney and said they were not authorized to speak on the decision.
 "We will continue to monitor developments," the spokesperson said in a statement.

 In 2016, Disney took decisive action on another legislative push in Georgia, threatening to stop production there if the governor signed a "religious liberty" bill into law.
 The company called it a discriminatory step against the gay community.
-Other companies followed their example.
+Other companies followed its example.

-Six states have passed legislation this year to prohibit abortions after the first six to eight weeks of pregnancy; the latest, Louisiana, also developed a substantial film industry.
+Six states have passed legislation this year to prohibit abortions after the first six to eight weeks of pregnancy; the latest, Louisiana, also has a substantial film industry.
 Supporters of the laws hope their cases reach the Supreme Court, where the 1973 landmark decision that legalized abortion, Roe v.
 Wade, could be overturned by a majority of conservative justices.